sipa-js/sipa/lib/templates/project/default/README.md

 # {{project}}

-This is the readme for my project.
+This is my project created with [Simpartic](https://github.com/magynhard/simpartic#readme)!

+## Getting started

+Run `simpartic start` or the short cut `sipa s` in your project root to run the development live webserver!